LibrariesHacked/foi-usage-datasets/README.md

 # Public library FOI usage requests

-A freedom of information request to obtain library usage information on loans and membership.
+A freedom of information request to obtain library usage information on loans, visits, and membership.